Matt-Jensen/ember-service-worker-emberfire-messaging/README.md

 }' "https://fcm.googleapis.com/fcm/send"
 ```
 `YOUR_SERVER_KEY` can be found in the firebase console under Project Settings > Cloud Messaging > Server key.
-`DEVICE_REGISTRATION_TOKEN` is the token you requested via the firebase-message service.
+`DEVICE_REGISTRATION_TOKEN` is the token you requested via this addon's firebase-message service.

 [Please refer to the Firebase docs for more information]( https://firebase.google.com/docs/cloud-messaging/js/first-message)